 There was also a twist introduced with this game: After one gets a kill with every gun, one then had to then get a kill with a grenade.
-HE grenades aren’t really deadly in Counter-Strike unless you hit a player that had already taken damage, so you had to hope your grenade would land on someone who already took damage, otherwise you needed to get a kill with the Glock to get another grenade.
-Though in most cases it was just faster to die and respawn.
+HE grenades aren’t really deadly in Counter-Strike unless you hit a player that had already taken damage, so you had to hope your grenade would land on someone who was already wounded, otherwise you needed to get a kill with the Glock to get another grenade.
+Though in most cases it was just faster to die and respawn with a fresh grenade.

-The knife in CS:S’s Gun Game serves a dual purpose.
-It’s the last weapon required to win a gun game match, but it also could be used as a way to steal a level from an enemy player.
-While it is satisfying to get a knife kill, it was pretty punishing if you’re like me and were struggling to get a kill with certain weapons.
-Lord knows the several times I’d struggle with a specific weapon, successfully get the kill to level up, then get surprise knifed, forcing me back with the weapon I just leveled up from.
-Though, by this time someone was already at knife level anyway.
+The knife in CS:S’s Gun Game serves a dual purpose: It’s the last weapon required to win a gun game match, but it also could be used as a way to steal a level from an enemy player.
+While it is satisfying to get a knife kill, it was pretty punishing if you’re like me and were struggling to get kills.
+Lord knows the several times I’d struggle with a specific weapon, successfully get the kill to level up, then get surprise knifed, forcing me back to the weapon I just leveled up from.
+Though, by the time this happened someone was already at knife level anyway.

 What made the gun game mod really fun was silly little things that added to the experience.
 Leveling up played the Mario mushroom sound.
 There was a text-to-speech sound that signified when a player was on the grenade or knife levels.
 Hell, even getting a kill streak gave a brief speed boost while the Starman music from Super Mario Bros. plays in the background.
 All these on small custom arenas that are completely unlike the standard Counter-Strike maps like Dust II or Office.
 Hell, on one match I was playing gun game based on The Simpsons‘ house.
-This, combined with random songs after a match end gives the mode a very mod-like feel to it.
+This, combined with random songs after a match end gives the mode a very unprofessional mod-like feel to it.

-Valve saw how fun and popular this mode was, and decided to add it into the following installment, Global Offensive.
-Though this time named “Arms Race.”
+Valve must’ve saw how fun and popular this mode was, as they decided to add it into the following and current installment, Global Offensive.
+Though their version was named “Arms Race.”